platformsh/platformsh-docs/docs/src/guides/symfony/customize/postgresql.md

     The generated docker-compose.yml file already contains PostgreSQL as a service: {{< readFile file="static/files/fetch/appyaml/symfony-docker-compose/platformsh-symfony-template" highlight="yaml" location="docker-compose.yml" >}}

     This will install a PostgreSQL server and configure some environment variables that control the database name and credentials.
-    The values do not really matter.
+    The values don't really matter.

-    We also expose the PostgreSQL port (`5432`) of the container to the local host.
+    Then, expose the PostgreSQL port (`5432`) of the container to the local host:
-    That will help us access the database from our machine:

     ```yaml {location="./docker-compose.override.yml"}
     version: '3'